kubernetes/enhancements/keps/sig-node/24-apparmor/README.md

 [we support](https://kubernetes.io/docs/setup/release/version-skew-policy/) up
 to 2 minor releases of version skew between the master and node, annotations must continue to be supported and backfilled for at least 2 versions passed the initial implementation.
-However, we can decide to extend support farther to reduce breakage.
 If this feature is implemented in v1.26, I propose v1.30 as a target for removal of the old behavior.
+Specifically, annotation support will be removed in the kubelet after this period, and fields will no longer be copied to annotations for older kubelet versions.
+However, annotations submitted to the API server will continue to be copied to fields at the kubelet indefinitely, as was done with Seccomp.

 ### Test Plan